 KG: Thank you, Matt, Nils, and Tomas!

-This post is brought to you by our wonderful patron GM, supporting us since May 2017!
+This post is brought to you by our wonderful patron Jennifer Kathleen, supporting us since November 2017!
 Thanks for helping us keep the stew fires going!